'America's Sweethearts: Dallas Cowboy Cheerleaders' Season 2: Everything We Know

 (Image credit: Courtesy of Netflix)

 By the time America's Sweethearts landed on Netflix, DCC director Kelli Finglass and head choreographer Judy Trammell were already hard at work on the audition cycle for this year's team.
-According to the DDC website, the bosses held the first rehearsal of this year's training camp on the same day that the docuseries arrived on Netflix.
+According to the DDC website, the bosses held the first rehearsal of this year's training camp on the same day the docuseries arrived on Netflix.
 On June 26, the team's official Instagram revealed the 2024 rookie candidates.
 The announcement included two familiar faces: Charly Barby and Kelly Villares.
-The two didn't make the squad in the docuseries, but it appears as though they have now made it to training camp for their second shot at joining the team.
+The two didn't make the squad in the docuseries, but they have made it to training camp for the second year in a row, receiving their second shot at joining the team.

-The team also shared a reel featuring many of the veteran candidates' auditions, as they all incorporated a similar move into their solo routines.
-In this clip, it's confirmed that both Reece and Anna Kate are also in training camp, though they are doing double duty by promoting the series at the same time.
+The team also shared a reel featuring many of the veteran candidate auditions, as they all incorporated a similar move into their solo routines.
+In this clip, it's confirmed that both Reece and Anna Kate also participated in training camp, though they were doing double duty by promoting the series at the same time.